Athlete’s Foot Treatments

 Q: What exactly is athlete’s foot?

-A: For starters, it’s one of the most common fungal infections of the foot.
-It’s highly infections, meaning you can both catch it and spread it to others.
+Answer: Athletes foot is one of the most common fungal infections of the foot podiatrist near me treat.
+It’s highly infectious, meaning you can both catch it and spread it to others.
 The fungus responsible for causing this infection does well in warm, moist environments.
 Examples include locker rooms, showers, and inside sweaty athletic shoes.

 - The medical name for athlete’s foot is tinea pedis.